Skip to content

 TIP

-The generated composables follow the exact same patterns as Nuxt's native useFetch and $fetch.
-If you are familiar with Nuxt data fetching, you already know how to use Nuxt API Party!
+Both follow the same patterns as Nuxt's native useFetch and $fetch.
+If you know Nuxt data fetching, you know these.

 vue